- 10 Jul 2020

 - check on arrival if there is any new information that suggests anyone has symptoms

-- hands must be washed prior to, at the commencement of, and immediately after the visit, using soap and water or hand sanitiser
+- hands must be washed for at least 20 seconds prior to, at the commencement of, and immediately after the visit, using soap and water or hand sanitiser

 - practitioners should avoid touching surfaces, avoid touching their own face, and keep two metres away from other people

 - ensure adherence to any requirements for face coverings or face masks

 Those who are being visited are likely to be more anxious than normal.
 A first and necessary step is to acknowledge their feelings and experience.

 Staff should provide information and convey reassurance, care and respect, considering the support needs and understanding for all involved.